-It’s hard to deny it, but now that I’ve returned from my trip to Cuba, I realise how that country gets under my skin and how Colourful and Charismatic Cuba is.
+It’s hard to deny it, but now that I’ve returned from my trip to Cuba, I realise how a country gets under your skin and how Colourful and Charismatic Cuba is.

 All these Cs again – Coffee, Cigars, Che, Communism and Classic Cars.
 So, let me tell you about my first impression of our latest Archipelago Choice Destination.

 Imagine someone throwing pots of pastel-coloured Dulux paint from the sky and it hits all the newly renovated and dilapidated buildings that are scattered around the country.
 Then sweep the surrounding beaches until they’re completely white and stir the seas until they’re aquamarine blue – well that’s the island of Cuba.

 Add people who love to sing, dance, play music, smoke cigars and drink their favourite refreshment which contains lots of vitamin R. And voilà, you have the country Cuba!